McpVanguard#

 Security gateway for MCP agents and tool servers.

-McpVanguard sits between an AI agent and an MCP server, inspects tool traffic in real time, and enforces policy before sensitive calls reach the underlying tool.
+McpVanguard sits between an AI agent and an MCP server, normalizes and inspects tool traffic in real time, and enforces a layered policy before sensitive calls reach the underlying tool.
 It runs locally in front of stdio servers or as a hosted gateway over SSE and Streamable HTTP.

 Existing MCP servers do not need to be rewritten.